cmswart/Project1-Group1/README.md

 ##### Questions:
 1. What countries in the world are the happiest
-2. Is there a positive or negative correlation between GDP and happiness score?
+2. Is there a positive or negative correlation between Employment: Services (% of employed) and happiness score?
 3. Are the countries with higher population density happier than countries with lower density?

 ###### Datasets To Be Used: